Option 1: View demo data

 Num Passing Transcripts

-for this mutation that resulted in at least one well-binding peptide (
+: The number of transcripts coding for this mutation that resulted in at least one

 lowest